-Forms for petitioning the ASC for matters relating to registration changes and deadlines are available on the ASC website and should be returned to the Registrar's office.
+Forms for petitioning the ASC for matters relating to registration changes and deadlines are available on the ASC website.
 The petition process for acceleration of graduation/waiver of senior residency is described under Graduation Requirements.

 Forms are available from the Office of the Dean of Students for the following: